The Basics of SBA Lending for Business Sales

 SBA Facilitates Business Sales

-Business sales financed by the Small Business Administration (SBA) allow buyers the opportunity to purchase the business of their dreams.
-Banks are encouraged to make small business loans by the government through the SBA program as a way of facilitating economic growth.
+Business sales financed by the Small Business Administration (SBA) often allows buyers the opportunity to purchase the business of their dreams.
+Banks are encouraged to make small business loans by the government through the SBA program for the purpose of facilitating economic growth.
 Sellers of businesses may take advantage of SBA-backed lending to realize a premium purchase price for their business with more favorable terms.
 It is essential that both parties understand the general terms and potential pitfalls of SBA-backed business sales.

 How Buyers Use SBA